For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 5. University gyms

-Prices start from: around £10/month (check with your university)
+Prices start from: from around £10/month (check with your university)

 You'll often find that university gyms are priced pretty competitively.
-And, as they're run by the uni, they'll often offer more flexible membership choices.
+And, as they're run by the uni, they often offer flexible memberships.
 For example, they may have an option to only pay for term time.

 An added bonus is that you won't have to travel far to get there.
 You may even be able to squeeze a quick workout in when you're between lectures.